TonyRipa/PlaceValue/README.md

 Fourier then formats PlaceValueComplex's result as -0.5cos(2x)+.5 .

-Fouriers are nothing more than a veneer for PlaceValueComplex.
+Fourier is nothing more than a veneer for PlaceValueComplex.

 WholePlaceValueComplex
 ------------------------